glebpnkv/StaB-ddG/README.md

 python megascale_finetune.py --run_name RUN_NAME --megascale DIR/Tsuboyama2023_Dataset2_Dataset3_20230416.csv --pdb_dir DIR/AlphaFold_model_PDBs --use_antithetic_variates --num_epochs 70 --checkpoint model_ckpts/proteinmpnn.pt
 ```

+The model checkpoints will be saved in `cache/megascale_finetuned` by default.

 ## Fine-tuning on SKEMPI
 A filtered version of the SKEMPI csv is provided in `data/SKEMPI/filtered_skempi.csv`.
 The PDB files can be downloaded from https://life.bsc.es/pid/skempi2/database/index.
 After the download, the files should be split into individual chains using `protddg/utils.py`.
 ```
 python skempi_finetune.py --train_split_path data/SKEMPI/train_pdb.pkl --epochs 200 --lr 1e-6 --run_name RUN_NAME --single_batch_train --use_antithetic_variates --checkpoint model_ckpts/megascale_finetuned.pt --skempi_pdb_dir data/SKEMPI_v2/PDBs --skempi_path data/SKEMPI/filtered_skempi.csv
 ```
+The model checkpoints will be saved in `cache/skempi_finetuned` by default.

 ## Running evaluation on SKEMPI
 To reproduce results from the paper, run the following command.